kayoennrique/alurabooks-init/README.md

 Start the development server with `npm run dev`.

 Now go to your browser and access http://localhost:5173/ or the link that the Vite terminal indicates 🏆

+## 📚 More information

+For more information about this project, please contact the developer.